 What about meeting the needs of pupils with emotional and behavioural difficulties?

 Some of our children in school have particular difficulties in this area.
-We work closely and openly with pupils and families to support them, providing clear boundaries and expectations and also focussing on the reasons behind the behaviours.
-We have highly skilled and experienced staff who are able to work with and support individuals and we also have excellent links with external agencies who can offer support such as Banardo's, our Local Authority Behaviour Team and the local Pupil Referral Unit.
+We work closely and openly with pupils and families to support them, providing clear boundaries and expectations, and also focussing on the reasons behind the behaviours.
+We have highly skilled and experienced staff who are able to work with and support individuals and we also have excellent links with external agencies who can offer support such as the local Pupil Referral Unit.

 When the time comes for my child to move on to secondary school what support will we receive?

-For those children with Education Health and Care Plans secondary colleagues will be invited along to review meetings from Year 5 to ensure they are fully informed about your child’s needs and prepared for their transition to secondary.
+For those children with Education Health and Care Plans secondary colleagues will be invited along to Annual Review meetings from Year 5 to ensure they are fully informed about your child’s needs and prepared for their transition to secondary.

-Transition for every child on our SEND Register will look different, but rest assured we will work closely with yourselves and the secondary school to ensure it is right for them.
+Transition for every child on the SEND register will look different, but rest assured we will work closely with yourselves and the secondary school to ensure it is right for them.

-How does St Michael’s know that they are working with effectively with children who have SEND?
+How does St Michael’s know that they are working effectively with children who have SEND?

 We also try and encourage an open dialogue with parents and carers and welcome their feedback on how we are doing and very much take into account their views about what is happening in school.